 I’m so excited to share the fun we had this week.
 Our 100th Day was a success and I’m so thankful for all our help to make this day exciting.

 We had balloons everywhere!
-Students who were making great choices got to try to pop a balloon, inside there was a 100th Day Challenge!
+In addition, students who were making great choices got to try to pop a balloon, inside there was a 100th Day Challenge!
 Here are a few friends trying to pop a balloon.

 Some of the challenges we had were to do the twist for 100 seconds, do 100 jumping jacks and march in place for 100 seconds.